They also keep the air clean inside a home by filtering out small debris.

-What is a HVAC Return Air Filter?
+What is an HVAC Return Air Filter?

-A return air filter keeps dust and other debris from entering a heating and cooling system and working properly.
+A Return Air Filter keeps dust and other debris from entering a heating and cooling system and working properly.

 Both the condenser and the evaporator are much like a car radiator that air must pass through to blow out hot air or blow in cool air.

-What is a HVAC Return Filter For?
+What is an HVAC Return Filter For?

 Changing out the filter should be done routinely.
-It will depend on the area as to how often, for example desert locations because of all the dust sometimes require the filter to be changed weekly, most often though once a month is standard.
+It will depend on the area as to how often, for example, in desert locations, because all the dust sometimes requires the filter to be changed weekly, most often though once a month is standard.

-Replacing a Return Air Filter
+How to Replace a Return Air Filter

-A hallway is the usual place but it may be located somewhere else.
+A hallway is the usual location, but it may be located somewhere else.
 A ladder will often be needed to reach it and unlatch the door that will expose the filter.

 The dimensions of the filter will be needed to buy another one.
-The size of the filter is measured by inches, in width and length.
+The size of the filter is measured by inches in width and length.

 For example, a 24X16 Return air filter is 24 inches long by 16 inches wide.